|

 after week one and the poor attendance (approx 950) indicated a dire

-future in Long Beach and a teenager wrote to a newspaper regarding the
+future in Long Beach and a teenager** wrote to the Executive Director of

 problems with the team, the CFL met and revoked the franchise.